PhD in Economics

 Financial strategy and long-term decision-making.

-Sergey’s broader professional interests include financial strategy, risk management, long-term planning, and the alignment of decisions across time, capital, and practical goals.
+Sergey's broader professional interests include capital allocation, long-term planning, economic decision-making, risk awareness, and the alignment of decisions across time, resources, and practical goals.

-This perspective reflects a consistent theme across his work: better outcomes rarely come from isolated decisions.
-They come from structure, coordination, disciplined analysis, and the compounding effect of choices that remain aligned over time.
+This perspective complements his research and energy-efficiency work: better outcomes rarely come from isolated decisions.
+They come from structure, responsible professional judgment, disciplined analysis, and choices that remain aligned through implementation.

 Contact